GemmaButcher-dev/freestyle_dance/README.md

 A change in hero image on the homepage was made with the same colour theme as i feel the updated image is more fun and engaging than the original.

 ### Testing User Stories from User Experience (UX) Section

+#### Project Goals

+1. The primary goal of Freestyle_dance is to provide a hub of all things freestyle to all aged 12 - adult with easy and clear navigation with signposting to external sites where necessary.

+  * Upon entering the site there is a clear functioning nav bar at the top of the page with links to the other site pages that are clearly labelled.
+There is a clean and crisp hero image lettignthe user know they have found relevant content as a quick glance.
+  * There are 3 pages each with defined topics that are clear to the user.
+The user can quickly, easily and conveniently move from section to section with ease to gather required information.
+  * There are links to external sites that open in new tabs to keep the navigation simple and clear.

+2. The main target audeince for this website is dancers aged 12. and over.

+  * The site content could be understood by children 12 years and over and adults alike.
+  * Children under 10 years old may struggle with some aspects of terminology and navigation.
+  * The hero images let people of most ages know they are navigating their way around a dancing topic.

+#### Dancers and guardian goals are:

+1. Navigate way around site easily.

+2. Easily follow links to signposted pages.

+3. Find the site informative, fun and engaging.

+4. Know what the next steps to take are.

+5. Easily navigate to the facebook page to follow and interact.

+#### Freestyle Fanatics can help dancers meet these goals by:

+1. Providing relevant information and links all in one website.

+2. Providing a simple and clear navigation bar.

+3. Give dancers information about freestyle dance and relevant associated information.

+4. Engaging images to allow dancer to know they have found the site for the correct genre.
+5. Same theme and layout for all pages.

+6. Use a maximum of 3 clicks from start to end goal to minimise cognitive overload.

+    * There is no more than 3 click from one point of the site to the end of the navigation to another part of the site.
+    * Use of a clear navbar and hyperlinks ensure this.

+7. The feel is engaging and informative.